GustavoLSantos/PokemonTCG/README.md

 # Pokémon TCG Web App 🎮✨
 ![toppokemonpage](https://github.com/GustavoLSantos/PokemonTCG/assets/28766048/9c8dcc9d-ad4e-4741-8d42-f6f2e8ddc9a0)

-Olá!
-Bem-vindo ao meu projeto Pokémon TCG Web App.
-Esta aplicação é uma vitrine das cartas Pokémon TCG, construída com muito carinho e utilizando ReactJS.
-Vamos explorar as funcionalidades incríveis que implementei!
+Hello!
+Welcome to my Pokémon TCG Web App project.
+This application is a showcase of Pokémon TCG cards, built with great care and using ReactJS.
+Let's explore the amazing features I've implemented!

-## 🚀 Objetivo do Projeto
+## 🚀 Project Objective

-O objetivo é criar um web app responsivo e mobile-first que consome a API Pokémon TCG, exibindo as cartas de forma organizada e permitindo visualizar detalhes de cada uma.
+The goal is to create a responsive and mobile-first web app that consumes the Pokémon TCG API, displaying the cards in an organized manner and allowing users to view details of each card.

-## 🎯 Funcionalidades
+## 🎯 Features

-### Página Inicial
+### Home Page
-- **Visão em Grade (Desktop) / Carrossel (Mobile)**: Imagem da carta, nome do Pokémon, ID e tipo(s).
+- **Grid View (Desktop) / Carousel (Mobile)**: Card image, Pokémon name, ID, and type(s).
-- **Busca por Nome**: Encontre suas cartas favoritas facilmente.
+- **Search by Name**: Easily find your favorite cards.
-- **Navegação**: Clique em uma carta para ver mais detalhes.
+- **Navigation**: Click on a card to see more details.

-### Página de Detalhes
+### Details Page
-- **Informações Detalhadas**: Imagem em alta definição, nome, ID, tipo(s), resistência(s), fraqueza(s) e ataques.
+- **Detailed Information**: High-definition image, name, ID, type(s), resistances, weaknesses, and attacks.

-### Modal de Detalhes do Ataque
+### Attack Details Modal
-- **Informações do Ataque**: Custo de Mana, nome, dano e descrição.
+- **Attack Information**: Mana cost, name, damage, and description.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - ReactJS
 - Redux